Dividend Payout Ratio Definition

-Now it may seem that a company having a higher dividend payout ratio is at a better position than a company with a lower ratio, however, it is not necessarily true.
+Now it may seem that a company having a higher dividend payout ratio is in a better position than a company with a lower ratio.
+However, it is not necessarily true.
 What needs to be looked at is how consistently the company has been paying out those dividends.
-A company with a stable 20% payout ratio since say, 10 years, is more trustworthy than a company with a payout ratio of 30% but which is consistently on the decline over the years.
-In the latter case, it is possible that in the coming years the company may not be able to pay dividends at all.
+A company with a stable 20% payout ratio for, say, 10 years is more trustworthy than a company with a payout ratio of 30% but which is consistently on the decline over the years.
+In the latter case, it is possible that the company may not be able to pay dividends at all in the coming years.
 Consistency or long-term trends are what you should focus on, more than the dividend rate.

-Therefore, if an investor is looking for a steady dividend income you can always keep this factor in mind and look for companies that have been in the running for a long time and with a good performance record.
-Though beware of extremely high dividend payout ratios as that means the company is giving out most of its earnings and relying on a very negligible amount for investing in its future operations, which is not a good sign.
+Therefore, if an investor is looking for a steady dividend income, you can always keep this factor in mind and look for companies that have been in the running for a long time and with a good performance record.
+Though beware of extremely high dividend payout ratios as that means the company is giving out most of its earnings.
+And relying on a negligible amount to invest in its future operations is not a good sign.

-Dividend Payout Ratio lets an investor calculate the percentage of the dividend that the company has decided to distribute out of its net earnings.
-It is of utmost importance to keep a track of the ratio of a company over the years to take a call as to which company would be the right choice to invest in.1–4
+The dividend payout ratio lets an investor calculate the percentage of the dividend that the company has decided to distribute out of its net earnings.
+It is of utmost importance to keep track of the ratio of a company over the years to take a call as to which company would be the right choice to invest in.